Table of Contents

 You can also get the Rogue Mono Stand, or monolift attachment for a few of their racks.
 A monolift is a cool piece of equipment that helps you rack and unrack the bar without having to go forward/back, ie: the rack moves instead of you.

-Titan also now has a really low priced (as is their thing) monolift attachment for 6 of their series of racks.
+Titan also now has really low priced (as is their thing) monolift attachments for their racks.